moby/buildkit/frontend/dockerfile/docs/reference.md

 #### Copying from the build context

-When copying source files from the build context, their paths are interpreted as relative to the root of the context.
-If you specify a relative path leading outside of the build context, such as `COPY ../something /something`, parent directory paths are stripped out automatically.
-The effective source path in this example becomes `COPY something /something`.
+When copying source files from the build context, paths are interpreted as relative to the root of the context.

+Specifying a source path with a leading slash or one that navigates outside the build context, such as `COPY ../something /something`, automatically removes any parent directory navigation (`../`).
+Trailing slashes in the source path are also disregarded, making `COPY something/ /something` equivalent to `COPY something /something`.

 If the source is a directory, the contents of the directory are copied, including filesystem metadata.
 The directory itself isn't copied, only its